Content

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to escitalopram.

 Sexual side effects.
-Anorgasmia (difficulty achieving orgasm) is a noted sexual side effect of Lexapro.
-In women, clinical trials of escitalopram for depression found that roughly two to six percent of users reported experiencing it.
+Anorgasmia (difficulty experiencing orgasm) is a noted sexual side effect of Lexapro.

-Serotonin Syndrome is a potentially life-threatening drug reaction that causes the body to have too much serotonin.
-It can be caused by certain drug interactions, as well as drinking alcohol while taking a medication like Lexapro.
+Serotonin syndrome is a potentially life-threatening drug reaction that causes the body to have too much serotonin activity.
+It can be caused by certain drug interactions.

 Agitation or restlessness